RPGReki/crystaldown/pages/01-life-in-avan-forest/15-visitors-in-the-forest.md

 Let's analyze the boy.
 Does it even work on him?

-{% include character-window character="matthew-1-15" %}
+{% include character/window.md character="matthew-1-15" %}

 So the first person my age I meet turns out to be a prince.
 The second prince, no less.